kernelorg-mirror/linux_kernel_git_morse_linux/Documentation/virt/kvm/api.rst

 			__u32 pad;
 		} hypercall;

-Unused.
-This was once used for 'hypercall to userspace'.
+On x86 this was once used for 'hypercall to userspace'.
 To implement such functionality, use KVM_EXIT_IO (x86) or KVM_EXIT_MMIO (all except s390).

+On arm64 it is used for hypercalls, when the KVM_CAP_ARM_HVC_TO_USER capability is enabled. 'nr' contains the HVC or SMC immediate. 'args' contains registers x0 - x5.
+The other parameters are unused.

 .. note:: KVM_EXIT_IO is significantly faster than KVM_EXIT_MMIO.